NordicSemiconductor/Android-BLE-Common-Library/README.md

 ## Testing

 All data parsers have unit tests and should work properly.
-The classes are used by nRF Toolbox and were tested against sample apps from Nordic SDK 15 on nRF 51 and nRF52 DKs.
+The classes are used by nRF Toolbox and were tested against sample apps from Nordic SDK 15 on nRF51 and nRF52 DKs.

 ## Note